Frequently Asked Questions

 JMU's International Student and Scholar Services (ISSS) offers support and services to our international community.
 We are committed to providing timely, accurate and helpful assistance to requests regarding visa issues, employment documents for foreign workers, and all immigration matters pertinent to the students, scholars and staff of JMU.
 We also provide programs and services to enhance the stay of our international students and scholars, including social activities, informational sessions on issues such as culture shock, academic assistance, etc. Finally, we seek to provide educational programs to the entire campus community highlighting the numerous cultures represented on campus here and to increase awareness of cultures not currently represented.

-oIP's International Student and Scholar Services is located in the James Madison Administrative Complex Building 6, which is directly behind the Massanutten Hall (modern brick building on S. Main Street near Buffalo Wild Wings), in Suite 23. our G.P.S. address is 1031 Harrison St. - Harrisonburg, VA 22807 - USA.
+OIP's International Student and Scholar Services is located in the James Madison Administrative Complex Building 6, which is directly behind the Massanutten Hall, in Suite 23.
+Our G.P.S. address is 1031 Harrison St. - Harrisonburg, VA 22807 - USA.

 First Year students and Transfer student will receive direction for course registration through the OneBook steps.
 For more information about the OneBook refer yourself to the Orientation Office website.

 Transfer students should also refer to the following webpage:Students Transferring from Outside of the United States for more information about the transfer of credits.

 The Transfer Advising web site will provide information about transferring credits from another school.

 The Immunization form provides confidential immunization and brief health history on all students at JMU.
 All students are required to submit an immunization form (available in 10 different languages) to the University Health Center.
 Without it you will be unable to attend classes.